MikeShysh/selenium-server-video/README.md

 ```
 /stop?result=true&name=myVideoFileName
 ```
-parameters:
+URL parameters:
-name - video file name
+ - name - video file name
-result - result of the test (if true, then remove the video.
+ - result - result of the test (if true, then remove the video.
 Video is supposed to be needed only for failed tests)